-Married individuals who file separate returns and did not live apart from their spouse at all times during the tax year do not qualify under the active participation rule and should use Worksheet 2 instead of Worksheet 1.
-To take advantage of the \$25,000 allowance, married individuals must file a joint return.
+Married individuals who file separate returns and lived with their spouses at any time during the tax year do not qualify under the active participation rule and should use Worksheet 2 instead of Worksheet 1.

 Column (a).
 Enter the current year net income from each activity.
 Enter the total of column (a) on line 1a of Form 8582.